FrancescoMariottini/challenge-api-deployment/README.md

 # Conclusions
 First release of the API was made easier by using information from the previous project and by splitting the work among all the team members.
 Additional small improvements posed a challenge since their impact had to be verifed in all the different steps involving different platforms/tools (comparing to a simpler code integration).
+Extension for database storing and update was hampered by the reduced working time due to unplanned Becode events and team members' personal reasons.

 # Future steps
 Project is considered concluded and no additional work is not foreseen.
 However a few possible improvements on the modelling part are hereby suggested to improve its accuracy: